 The networks were trained with the cross-entropy loss function and the Adam optimizer, with learning rate 0.001 for weight-space learning, and 0.01 for target-space learning.
-Minibatches of size $n{\rm b}=100$ were randomly generated at each iteration, for computing the $\frac{\partial L}{\partial \vec{w}}$ gradient.
-A fixed mini-batch of size $\overline{n}{\rm b}=100$ was used for the targets' input matrix $\overline{X}$ .
+Minibatches of size $n{\rm b} = 100$ were randomly generated at each iteration, for computing the $\frac{\partial L}{\partial \vec{w}}$ gradient.
+A fixed mini-batch of size $\bar{n}{\rm b} = 100$ was used for the targets' input matrix \bar{X} .

 In weight space, the weight initialisation used magnitudes defined by He et al. (2015), which are derived to work well with LReL.
-In target space, the targets values were all initially randomised with a truncated normal distribution with standard deviation 0.1, followed by the projection operation given by (14). $\lambda = 0.1$ was used in equation (7).
+In target space, the targets values were all initially randomised with a truncated normal distribution with standard deviation 0.1, followed by the projection operation given by (13). $\lambda = 0.1$ was used in equation (7).

-Results, after 400 epochs of training in each case, are shown in Table 2.
+Results are shown in Table 2.
 The results show the target-space method helping generalisation performance, both with and without dropout (Srivastava et al., 2014), and when comparing against weight space both with and without batch-normalisation; and with ensemble architectures.
 The benefit of target space is noticeable in the latter 3 benchmark problems; mostly so in the most challenging benchmark problem, i.e. CIFAR100.